CalvinRodo/Resume/resume.md

 - Developed a web portal for Sea Going Personnel to view leave balances and training taken using Asp.Net Core v1.1
 - Evaluated RFPs

-**ESDC (IITB) Solution Delivery Services**
+### ESDC (IITB) Solution Delivery Services**

 **Acting Team Leader** *March 2015 to June 2015*

 - Organized a monthly Developer Community of Practice (Dev COP) meeting
-- Presented to the Dev COP on various subjects including but not limited to:
->- Automated Unit Testing Techniques and tools
->- Build Automation
->- Static Analysis Tools (JavaScript, .Net, Java)
->- Coding Conventions (JavaScript, .Net, Java)
->- Application Lifecycle Management
->- Advanced .Net Development Techniques
+- Developed and presented several talks at ESDC's Developer Community of Practice on the topic of Software Development with a focus on writing maintainable and testable code.

-- Attended Architecture Review Committee to support the Department's Application Portfolio Management Process
+- Member of the ESDC's Architecture Review Committee
 - Organized training for IITB's Technical Advisors Resource Centre
 - Provided code reviews for development teams

-**ESDC (IITB) Record of Employment (ROE) Intake Team**
+### ESDC (IITB) Record of Employment (ROE) Intake Team**

 **Programmer Analyst** *July 2010 to March 2015*